A Revamped Recruit and New Collaboration Tools: Now Live!

 Throughout the dscout platform, you now can easily share media from your project—which others can view even if they don’t have a dscout account.

-Users with a member role or higher can click the “Share” button in Recruit applications, Diary entries, or Live sessions and clips to generate a public share link.
+Researchers can click the “Share” button in Recruit applications, Diary entries, or Live sessions and clips to generate a public share link.

 You can customize sharing in the following ways: